Mrian07/Proyeksi/docs/faq/README.md

 Here are resources to get to know ProyeksiApp:

 - The [overview of our features](https://www.proyeksi.id/collaboration-software-features)
-- Our [English demo video](https://www.youtube.com/watch?v=un6zCm8_FT4) or [German demo video](https://www.youtube.com/watch?v=doVtVArSSvk) to get an overview of Openproject.
+- Our [English demo video](https://www.youtube.com/watch?v=un6zCm8_FT4) or [German demo video](https://www.youtube.com/watch?v=doVtVArSSvk) to get an overview of Proyeksiapp.
 There are additional videos explaining certain features to be found on our [YouTube channel](https://www.youtube.com/c/ProyeksiAppCommunity/videos), too.
 - The [Getting started guide](../getting-started) and the [User guide](../user-guide)
-- Our free trial: Click the green button [here](https://www.proyeksi.id/enterprise-edition) for Enterprise on-premises or go to [start.openproject.com](https://start.openproject.com) for the Enterprise cloud.
+- Our free trial: Click the green button [here](https://www.proyeksi.id/enterprise-edition) for Enterprise on-premises or go to [start.proyeksiapp.com](https://start.proyeksiapp.com) for the Enterprise cloud.
-- Our [development roadmap](https://www.proyeksi.id/projects/openproject/work_packages?query_id=1993) (to get to know future features)
+- Our [development roadmap](https://www.proyeksi.id/projects/proyeksiapp/work_packages?query_id=1993) (to get to know future features)
 - Our [training and consulting offers](https://www.proyeksi.id/training-and-consulting)

 ### Can I run ProyeksiApp as a single user?